mactul/powermake/README.md

 This is the directory in which the linked executable will be stored.

 - **It's not recommended to set this in the json file, the automatic path generation should do a better job, ensuring that debug/release, windows/linux or x86/x64 doesn't have any conflict.**

+#### defines

+This is a list of some defines that will be used during the compilation process.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these defines directly in the makefile with `config.add_defines`, if needed, in a conditional statement like `if config.target_is_windows():`**

+#### additional_includedirs

+This is a list of additional includedirs that will be used during the compilation process.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these includedirs directly in the makefile with `config.add_includedirs`, if needed, in a conditional statement like `if config.target_is_windows():`**

+#### c_flags

+A list of flags that will be passed to the C compiler (not the C++ compiler).

+If in the powermake known flags list, these flags are translated for the specific compiler.
+If not, they are simply passed to the compiler.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with `config.add_c_flags`, if needed, in a conditional statement like `if config.target_is_windows():`**

+#### cpp_flags

+A list of flags that will be passed to the C++ compiler (not the C compiler).

+If in the powermake known flags list, these flags are translated for the specific compiler.
+If not, they are simply passed to the compiler.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with `config.add_cpp_flags`, if needed, in a conditional statement like `if config.target_is_windows():`**

+#### c_cpp_flags

+A list of flags that will be passed to the C compiler AND the C++ compiler.

+If in the powermake known flags list, these flags are translated for the specific compiler.
+If not, they are simply passed to the compiler.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with `config.add_c_cpp_flags`, if needed, in a conditional statement like `if config.target_is_windows():`**

+#### ar_flags

+A list of flags that will be passed to the archiver.

+If in the powermake known flags list, these flags are translated for the specific archiver.
+If not, they are simply passed to the archiver.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with `config.add_ar_flags`, if needed, in a conditional statement like `if config.target_is_windows():`**

+#### ld_flags

+A list of flags that will be passed to the linker.

+If in the powermake known flags list, these flags are translated for the specific linker.
+If not, they are simply passed to the linker.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with `config.add_ld_flags`, if needed, in a conditional statement like `if config.target_is_windows():`**

+#### exported_headers

+This is a list of .h and .hpp that needs to be exported in a `include` folder during the installation process.

+This list can directly contain strings, in this case, the file is exported at the root of the `include` folder.
+This list can also contain 2 elements lists.
+The first element is the file to export and the second element is the subfolder of the `include` folder in which the file should be exported.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these headers directly in the makefile with `config.add_exported_headers`, if needed, in a conditional statement like `if config.target_is_windows():`**